enocom/fm/README.md

 ## Background

 Writing a spy generator is the "Hello, World!" of AST parsing and generating in Go.
 There are many full featured libraries that do the same thing and better.
 For example, see [Counterfeiter](https://github.com/maxbrunsfeld/counterfeiter), [Hel](https://github.com/nelsam/hel), or [GoMock](https://github.com/golang/mock).
 The code here represents my own minimalist approach to the problem of generating test doubles.
+Generally, I prefer writing spies by hand, which makes for simpler tests and one less dependency to manage.
+Less is more.

 ## TODO

 - support embedded interfaces
 - update import paths when necessary
+- Wrap fields in mutex for thread-safety
 - add comment to generated code identifying it as such